-- Completed and signed application - Official copy of high school transcript(s), diploma or GED certificate. - Official sealed transcript(s) from all colleges/universities previously attended. - Optional: Submit one letter of recommendation from a professor, counselor, or employer, submit official SAT or ACT test scores, and submit a personal statement.
+- Applications are available online at www.aic.edu/apply.
+Paper applications can be obtained by contacting the admissions office. - Submit the completed application form. - Submit copies of high school transcript(s), diploma, or GED certificate. - Submit official transcripts from all colleges/universities previously attended. - Optional: Submit one letter of recommendation from a professor, counselor, or employer, submit official SAT or ACT test scores, and submit a personal statement.